imoldman/AdditionalLogger/README.md

 ## Acknowledgements

-The basic version is complete by [@familymrfan](https://github.com/familymrfan), thanks him!
+The basic version is completed by [@familymrfan](https://github.com/familymrfan), thanks him!